BrendelGroup/SRAssembler/README.md

 **-X** *tip\_search\_length* : Length of intermediate contigs to leave unmasked at both ends as queries to find new reads.
 When using this option, it should at minimum be as long as the match length requirements set in the paramaters file input with **-p**.
 When set to the default of "0", no masking of the center of contigs will occur.

-**-w** : Do not check for contigs that meet the completion thresholds.
+**-f** : Do not check for contigs that meet the completion thresholds.
 Continue chromosome walking for the number of rounds specified with **-n**.
 This is useful if you want to build contigs longer than just the coding region in order to capture promoter regions or nearby elements.

 **-y** : Do not resume chromosome walking from existing SRAssembler results in the output directory specified by **-o**.